AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

 * Large documents cannot appear directly in the newsfeed.
 * Facebook does not support audio posts.

-This guide helps you create and share a Facebook post from a web browser and from a smartphone.
+This guide explains how to create a post from a web browser or mobile device.
+It includes steps for adding text or media, selecting an audience, and using related posting features such as Check-Ins and Reels.
+These tasks help you share updates confidently and engage your audience effectively.

 ![Flow chart](Images/FBPost.png)

 # Prerequisites

-Before you get started, make sure you have following:
+Before you get started, make sure that you have the following:
 * A Facebook account.
 * A web browser or the Facebook mobile app.
 * An Internet connection.